Trade union: Politics

 In the United States, the weakening of unions has been linked to more favourable electoral outcomes for the Republican Party.
 Legislators in areas with high unionization rates are more responsive to the interests of the poor, whereas areas with lower unionization rates are more responsive to the interests of the rich.
 Higher unionization rates increase the likelihood of parental leave policies being adopted.
 Republican-controlled states are less likely to adopt more restrictive labour policies when unions are strong in the state.

 Research in the United States found that American congressional representatives were more responsive to the interests of the poor in districts with higher unionization rates.
 Another 2020 American study found an association between US state level adoption of parental leave legislation and trade union strength.

 In the United States, unions have been linked to lower racial resentment among whites.
 Membership in unions increases political knowledge, in particular among those with less formal education.

+Public-sector trade unions have been associated with increased cost of government.

 Health

 In the United States, higher union density has been associated with lower suicide/overdose deaths.
-Decreased unionisation rates in the United States have been linked to an increase in occupational fatalities.
+Decreased unionization rates in the United States have been linked to an increase in occupational fatalities.